 The course sequence considers diverse approaches to safety, security and risk.
 It focuses in-depth on decision theory, risk and trust in social media, and the analysis and control of societal risk.
 In addition to becoming more rational decision makers, students can expect to learn how to anticipate risks as engineers, and to understand its scientific, social, and normative implications in an information society.

 The Decisions under Risk and Uncertainty Exploratory Course takes a broad view technological risk and how people respond to risks (for example by taking/accepting risks, avoiding risks, trusting others to deal with risks, analyzing risks scientifically, or designing technology more safely).
 Topics include an introduction to (psychological and rational) principles of decision-making under risk, risk analysis, informational and network security, and the social aspects of risk, safety and security.
 The role of technology in creating and responding to risks, and the relation to USE (user, society, enterprise) will be analyzed through case studies.

-This USE sequence has three specialized courses:
+This USE sequence has two specialized courses:

 Analysis and Control of Risk